Please confirm topic selection

 • flexion moment can be created with pulley system or posterior placement of the Gardner-Wells tongs pins

-• once reduced, decrease traction weight be 10-15 lbs and apply an extension moment to the cervical spine
+• once reduced, decrease traction weight to between 10-15 lbs. and apply an extension moment to the cervical spine

-• perform serial neurologic exams and plain radiographs after addition of each weight addition
+• perform serial neurologic exams and plain radiographs after each weight addition

-• >1.5 times that if the adjacent uninjured disc space
+• >1.5 times that of the adjacent uninjured disc space

 • abort if neurologic exam worsens and obtain immediate MRI

-• Anterior cervical diskectomy and fusion +/- open reduction
+• Anterior cervical discectomy and fusion +/- open reduction

 • indications

-• facet dislocations reduced through closed methods with a MRI showing cervical disc herniation with significant compression on the spinal cord
+• facet dislocations reduced through closed methods with an MRI showing cervical disc herniation and significant compression on the spinal cord

-• unilateral facet dislocations that fail closed reduction with a disc herniation with significant compression on the spinal cord
+• unilateral facet dislocations that fail closed reduction with a disc herniation and significant compression on the spinal cord

 • anterior open reduction techniques